jawah/kiss-headers/docs/index.md

 !!! note
     Even if this library offer a wide support to handle headers as they were objects you should know that headers are not obligated to follow any syntax.
-    But we are pretty confident that this library cover at least 99 % use cases you could encounter.
+    But we are pretty confident that this library cover at least 99 % of the use cases you could encounter.
 Feel free to address any issue you may encounter.

 ## ✨ Installation